OlivierLD/raspberry-coffee/RESTNavServer/launchers/web/weather.wizard/ROUTING.md

 ```

 ##### Routing Request
-- `POST /grib/routing` with a payload like
+- To get the best route, `POST /grib/routing` with a payload like
 ```json
 {
     "fromL": 37.122,